Investigating Elder Abuse Allegations

 If you suspect elder abuse, you, fortunately, have several options.
 One of those options is to investigate the abuse and determine if legal action is the best next step.
 This guide will help you learn about this situation an older person may be facing.

 What Is Elder Abuse?

 Elder abuse comes in several different forms.
 When most people think of abuse, they might think of physical abuse first.
 Physical abuse can include hitting, slapping, and other types of physical contact done with malice.
+Look out for signs of physical abuse in unexplained injuries such as cuts and bruising.
 Sometimes physical abuse extends into sexual abuse and psychological abuse, as well.

 Emotional abuse is one common form of elder abuse.
 It could involve yelling or psychological manipulation.
 It often involves making threats and can be combined with other forms of abuse.

 Financial abuse occurs when an individual steals or takes advantage of the finances of an elderly individual.
 Perhaps somebody came in and manipulate your loved one to sign over their power of attorney or something related to their bank statements.

 Additionally, some forms of abuse are actually neglect, in which a staff member fails to act.
 They may neglect to move or bathe your loved one, resulting in serious medical conditions.
 They may forget to administer medication, for example.
 Negligence can be another form of medical malpractice and it is recommended to get legal advice on how to handle claims in this area of law.

 Elder abuse can happen anywhere, from nursing homes to personal residences.
 You may suspect a nurse, a staff member, or even a family member of abuse.
 And this abuse can have severe consequences that can last for a long time.